 There’s no doubt that adding in any type of spin on the wall – helps make a swimmers turn FASTER.
 The reason I’m so confident in saying this is because of Freestyle Flipturns.
 If an Open Turn was FASTER, we would all just do that for every stroke – but it’s not.

-When we broke down the types of Crossover Turns, we found 3 main kinds: Backstroke Flipturn Modification, Bottom Arm Spin Turn, and the Top Arm Spin Turn.
+When we broke down the types of Crossover Turns, we found 3 main kinds: Backstroke Flipturn Modification, Top Arm Spin Turn, and a Bottom Arm Spin Turn.
 All of these types of turns have their own pros/cons between them – so how do you decide which is best for you?

 Here’s a good place to start!